nioo-knaw/cloud-genomics/_episodes/02-logging-onto-cloud.md

 Let's create your first VM to be run on the HPC Cloud Oort!

 ### Cloning a template

+* Go to the _<i class="fa fa-file-o"></i> VMs_ tab under _Templates_ on the left menu
+* Find the `template` with the name "carpentry-genomics-wageningen" and check the tick-box
+* Click on the blue Clone button in the top menu
+* Give the new template a unqiue name, for example adding your name in the end.
+* Click on `Clone with Images`

 ### Reviewing the Template